By Patrick O’Connor – Aurora Rarities LLC ……

 And finally, we come to what are among the most curious counterfeits of Isabel’s reign: the gold coins of Isabel II composed of platinum covered with a thin layer of gold.
 During this period platinum was far less valuable than gold.
 Despite efforts to refine and make it more workable in the preceding century, the upheaval of the Napoleonic Wars and limited uses for the metal left Spain with a surplus of platinum in the 1820s.

-Up to that point many refiners discarded it as a waste product, often times at government direction.
+Up to that point, many refiners discarded it as a waste product, oftentimes at government direction.
 In the 1700s the Spanish government had recognized the potential for mixing platinum with gold to imitate gold items.
 In fact, a few counterfeit gold coins of Spain did appear in the 1700s and early 1800s.
-As its density is slightly greater than gold, coins made of platinum and covered with a thin layer of gold could be made to nearly match proper weight for coins of the type with minimal difference in thickness or diameter.
+As its density is slightly greater than gold, coins made of platinum and covered with a thin layer of gold could be made to nearly match the proper weight for coins of the type with minimal difference in thickness or diameter.
 When this idea was paired with high-quality designs and production methods, a most devious counterfeit was born.

 As with most counterfeits of the period, the platinum contemporary counterfeits of Isabel’s era are encountered with varying degrees of quality.
 Some are readily identified by flaws in their artistry or legends while those of higher quality are difficult to distinguish save for certain design features or the appearance of the platinum core when the gold layer is disturbed.
 Among collectors of Isabel II and, more particularly, collectors of contemporary counterfeits, the most attractive examples of these platinum Isabellas have sold for prices in excess of authentic examples of the series in similar condition.
 This has been due in part to the modern valuation of platinum near or above that of gold and also due to demand among collectors of these pieces, most notably in the period from 2010 to 2013.
 Although in general authentic coins of Isabel II are much more sought after than counterfeits, prices for an especially attractive example of these platinum pieces may occasionally rival their authentic counterpart.